GET AN ACCURATE HOME REPAIR ESTIMATE

 Essentially anything that could cause a safety or health issue.
 Remember that when you write a repair amendment to have the seller fix anything, always state “receipts to be provided” and also “work to be performed only by a contractor licensed to perform these specific repairs.”

-That’s where we come in.
-We make it EASY to turn any home inspection report into a highly accurate estimate of repairs.
-Simply upload your report, and within 24 hours we’ll have a detailed estimate of repairs back to you so you can negotiate the house price or for repairs after your inspection.
+Simply upload your report to our home inspection cost calculator, and within 24 hours we’ll have a detailed estimate of repairs back to you so you can negotiate the house price or for repairs after your inspection.